bennyHacker/3DplanesForAndroid/README.md

 Under normal conditions, the build tool won't actually do anything.
 In order to get it to work, you must have a number input in the keyboard

+Pressing "go" on the keyboard will reset your input and cause it to not work

 here are the possible inputs:

 - 4 : generate bridge flush with feet